C. R. Subbaraman

-C. R. Subbaraman also known as C. S. Ram (1916–1952) was a famous South Indian film music composer and producer.
+Chintamani Ramasamy Subbaraman also known as C. S. Ram (1916–1952) was a famous South Indian film music composer and producer.
 He was born to Ramasamy at Chintamani village in Thirunelveli, in present-day Tamil Nadu.
 Music director Shankar of Shankar–Ganesh duo was his younger brother.
 His ancestors were from the Krishna district of present-day Andhra Pradesh and due to this, his family spoke Telugu well.

 During his short lifespan of about 36 years and cinema life of 10 years, he made lasting fame with films like Devadasu, Ratnamala, Chenchu Lakshmi, Balaraju, Laila Majnu and others.

 Early life

 Little is known about the music teachers of Subbaraman.
 Initially he had learned music from a Nadhaswaram player in Kumbakonam.
-He was a remarkable learner where whatever that he practised during the morning, could be able to delivered in the evening.
+He was a remarkable learner: whatever he practised during the morning he was able to deliver in the evening.
 He was well versed in harmonium at the age of 14.

-At the age of 16 under the recommendation of G. Ramanathan's brother Sundara Bagavathar, Subbaraman joined the HMV as Harmonist.
-HMV is a gramophone production and distribution company, under which there was a permanent orchestra led by R. Chinnaiah.
-S. Rajeswara Rao also was with HMV.
+At the age of 16 under the recommendation of G. Ramanathan's brother Sundara Bagavathar, Subbaraman joined His Master's Voice as a Harmonist.
+His Master's Voice was a gramophone production and distribution company, under which there was a permanent orchestra led by R. Chinnaiah.
+S. Rajeswara Rao also was with His Master's Voice.
 At that time, Ramasamy Iyer and Subbaraman were residing in Mylapore.
 Accompanied by his father, he would walk all the way to learn piano from a piano teacher in Triplicane (Thiruvallikkeni).
-Owing to his talent and passion towards music, he became the assistant music director in HMV very quickly.
+Owing to his talent and passion towards music, he became the assistant music director in His Master's Voice very quickly.

 Subbaraman would sing keerthanas in the nights after work.
-He would be accompanied by a young violinist who had been a temporary worker in HMV.
-Sensing the talent, Subbaraman had not only recommended the young chap to be hired permanently in HMV but also appointed him as his assistant.
+He would be accompanied by a young violinist who had been a temporary worker in His Master's Voice.
+Sensing the talent, Subbaraman had not only recommended the young chap to be hired permanently in His Master's Voice but also appointed him as his assistant.
 The talented young violinist was no other than T. K. Ramamoorthy.

 Career

-When HMV was offered to compose music for cinema under the banner Tamil Nadu Talkies for the Telugu film Chenchu Lakshmi (1943), R. Chinnaiah had the opportunity as the music director.
+When His Master's Voice was offered to compose music for cinema under the banner Tamil Nadu Talkies for the Telugu film Chenchu Lakshmi (1943), R. Chinnaiah had the opportunity as the music director.